Privacy Policy

 6. Data Security

 We take reasonable steps to protect personal information from misuse, interference, loss, unauthorized access, modification, or disclosure.
 This includes implementing physical, technical, and administrative security measures.
+We implement encryption, secure access controls, and industry-standard security measures to protect personal information.

 7. Access and Correction